postcss/autoprefixer/README.md

 ### Forget about prefixes

-The best tool is a tool you can't see and one that does the work for you.
+The best tool is a tool you can’t see and one that does the work for you.
 This is the main idea behind Autoprefixer.

 Autoprefixer interface is simple: just forget about vendor prefixes and write normal CSS according to the latest W3C specs.
 You don’t need a special language (like Sass) or special mixins.

 Because Autoprefixer is a postprocessor for CSS, you can also use it with preprocessors, such as Sass, Stylus or LESS.

 ### Actual data from Can I Use